18 Conservation of Momentum: Momentum Equation

 Pressure Forces

-The pressure force acting on the elemental area dS is -p \, d\vec{S}, where the negative sign indicates that the force is inward and so in the opposite direction to the unit normal vector area, which always points outward by convention.
+The pressure force acting on the elemental area dS is -p \, d\vec{S}, where the negative sign indicates that the force is inward and in the opposite direction to the unit normal vector area, which always points outward by convention.
 Therefore, the total pressure force on the fluid in the control volume is the summation of the elemental forces over the entire control surface, i.e., the pressure force is given by

 (2) \begin{equation*} \vec{F}_p = -\oiint_{S} p \, d\vec{S} \end{equation*}